scholrly/neo4django/docs/querying.rst

 graph query language, which yield :class:`~neo4django.db.models.NodeModel` instances on execution.

-Most of the `Django QuerySet API <https://docs.djangoproject.com/en/1.3/ref/models/querysets/>`_ is implemented, with exceptions noted in the `project issues <https://github.com/scholrly/neo4django/issues>`_.
+Most of the `Django QuerySet API <https://docs.djangoproject.com/en/1.4/ref/models/querysets/>`_ is implemented, with exceptions noted in the `project issues <https://github.com/scholrly/neo4django/issues>`_.
+We've added two field lookups- `member` and `member__in`- to make searching over array properties easier.
+For an
-In particular, the library doesn't yet support `relationship-spanning lookups <https://github.com/scholrly/neo4django/issues/20>`_ or complex date handling.
-We've also added two field lookups- `member` and `member__in`- to make searching over array properties easier.
-For an ``OnlinePerson`` instance with an ``emails`` property, query against the field like::
+``OnlinePerson`` instance with an ``emails`` property, query against the field like::